Haklim733/spark/README.md

 # Spark Project with Iceberg and MinIO

-This project provides a complete Spark environment with Apache Iceberg table format and MinIO object storage, using SQLite in-memory for catalog metadata.
+This project provides a complete local environment to run a ELT pipeline to generate and extract text into apache iceberg tables using Python, Spark, MinIO object storage, and SQLMesh for transformations.
+The iceberg rest fixture uses SQLite in-memory to service the catalog.

 ## Architecture